You know the algorithms behind search engines, which will update regularly and are meant to provide the best results for searchers.

 Being the biggest fan of JSON-LD, I think it’s very easy for humans to read and implement.
 JSON-LD is a lightweight Linked Data format.
 It is based on the already successful JSON format and provides a way to help JSON data interoperate at Web-scale.

-As like other bloggers I’m not going to spoon feed you all (keep in mind, this blog is for masters, not beginners).
+As with other bloggers, I’m not going to spoon-feed you all (keep in mind, this blog is for masters, not beginners).
 Go to JSON-LDhttps://json-ld.org/ and you will get all the details there.

 Validate all your schema in Google’s Structured Data Testing Tool